 You should have your travertine features sealed every three to five years to keep them in excellent condition.

 Similar to marble, terrazzo tends to be more delicate and requires a bit more care.
 Have your terrazzo resealed a few times a year with normal use.

 While these guidelines are meant to give you a good idea about when to have fresh seal applied to your marble, granite and other stone surfaces, sometimes sealant needs to be applied more frequently.
 If you have lighter colored stone or you notice the sealant is wearing away, get a new application.

-If your stone needs a fresh coat of sealant call Cyclone Professional Cleaners to have your natural stone surfaces cleaned, polished and sealed.
+If your stone needs a fresh coat of sealant call Cyclone Professional Cleaners to have your natural stone floors & other surfaces cleaned, polished and sealed.

 How We Clean, Polish and Seal Granite, Marble and Stone Surfaces at Cyclone Professional Cleaners

 At Cyclone Professional Cleaners, we offer floor, kitchen and bathroom countertop granite care, as well as polishing and sealing for natural stone surfaces.
 Our highly trained and certified technicians understand the specialized care that granite, marble and other natural stone material require.
 That's why we take the time to carefully prepare, clean and seal these materials to ensure optimal protection and beautiful results.